dikortis/LetsTalkETC/Episodes/Episode_13.md

-as soon as you create the proof so okay you have the JSON file and when you send the original document to someone and you want them to be able to to check that this document was not tampered with you have to send them the proof to which is a little file or also a PDF if you want
+as soon as you create the proof so okay you have the JSON file and when you send the original document to someone and you want them to be able to check that this document was not tampered with you have to send them the proof to which is a little file or also a PDF if you want